-Enterprise organizations with world-class marketing technology stacks should always have data lakes or EDWs for enterprise data storage and analytics — and a CDP on top of it to create a single customer view and serve as the omnichannel hub.
+Enterprise organizations with world-class marketing technology stacks should always have data lakes or EDWs for enterprise data storage and analytics — and a CDP on top of it to create a single customer view (a customer 360) and serve as the omnichannel hub.
 This allows marketers to run advanced data-driven campaigns that enhance customer experiences across all touchpoints.

 In terms of data sharing, EDWs and data lakes often send deep customer profile and transaction data to CDPs.
 And in turn, CDPs often send their customer activation data back to data lakes and data warehouses to allow for greater precision and accuracy when performing enterprise-wide analysis.

 Customer Data Platform vs. Data Warehouse: The Democratization of Data